 “I am a Druid,” Astor reminded him tersely.

 “You know what I mean.
 They’re a rogue bunch in the Vale and no mistake.
 But they have powers capable of just about anything.
 I’m no match for them, I know that,” Ricci declared grudgingly.

-“So, they, Ricci, so do they.”
-Astor commented dryly, “In which case, they will not see you as posing the least threat.
+“So, do they, Ricci, so do they.”
+Astor commented drily, “In which case, they will not see you as posing the least threat.
 It shouldn’t prove too difficult for someone with your talents to catch them off guard as and when the opportunity arises.”

 “I suppose not…” Ricci remained unconvinced.
 “But why go by the Vale of Ca-an?
 There are other ways into the Purple Mountains.

 “Because you can be sure the Druids will take young Heron and his sister, Arissa, there, the elves also.
 We can hardly abandon them.”